 - You have liver disease or your blood work suggests you do, and your health takes a turn for the worse (especially if you have altered brain function or a neurologic problem).

-- He wants to find out if treatment is working for a condition called hepatic encephalopathy.
+- They want to find out if treatment is working for a condition called hepatic encephalopathy.
 That’s when people who have liver disease have extreme confusion and other mental changes.

 How Is the Test Done?

 A lab tech will take a blood sample from a vein in your arm.
-He might also take blood from an artery, rather than a vein.
+They might also take blood from an artery, rather than a vein.
 But that’s not done as often.

 How Should I Prepare?